Comment from Rebus:

 Dorian Gray.

 rifled.
-A few personal things were taken but they didn’t touch the
+A few personal things were taken, but the culprit didn’t touch the

 stereo.
 When my office at the theater was burglarized, my glasses and a